katsulon/fil_rouge/README.md

 - <kbd>Esc</kbd>: Exit game

 Screen can be resized to your heart's content so long as it's bigger than 800x600 (will automatically resize to 800x600 otherwise).

+## Code features
+- Character movement and animation.
+Movement handled by Game class while animation by Hero class.
+- View movement that centers on the player in middle of screen.
+Stops being centered on hero if it hits edge of map.
+- Tilemap imported from an SFML tutorial.
+Gives ability to draw tile by tile by delimiting 4 corners of a square.
+- Collisions.
+If not an Interactable object, handled by Game class with the method Game::tileCollision.
+Otherwise method Interactable::tileCollision.
+Game::tileCollision checks whether next tile will be a collider and if so, sends back player to initial position.
+Interactable::tileCollision directly checks if player intersects with Interactable collider or not and if so sets player position to one of the sides of the collider depending on intersected side.
+- Dynamic resizable screen.
+By using sf::View view and defining an aspectRatio variable it is possible to resize for any resolution.
+Just like for view movement, makes sure to not get out of the edge of the map. (cf. Game::resizeView)
+- Dialog boxes.
+Need textfiles to display text.
+Can stay in same position according to screen and not map coordinates by using sf::View guiView rather than sf::View view.

 ## Project status
 - [x] General setup